muntasirhsn/muntasirhsn.github.io/index.md

 ---

 ## Multi-Agent Workflow for Analytical Reporting
 This project demonstrates an automated workflow for analytical report generation.
-A coordinated set of agents decomposes complex topics into structured tasks, retrieves relevant information from multiple sources, and synthesises findings into a coherent report.
+A coordinated set of AI agents decomposes complex topics into structured tasks, retrieves relevant information from multiple sources, and synthesises findings into a coherent report.
 The system supports efficient information gathering, structured analysis, and clear communication of insights, reflecting a practical approach to scaling analytical reporting.

 **Please try the agentic app below (deployed over the cloud using Docker)**: